michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 15. THEN went the Pharishee and took counsel how they might ensnare him in discourse.

-16. And they sent to him their disciples with (certain) of the household of Herodes, saying to him, Doctor, we know that thou art resolutely true, and (that) the way of Aloha in truth thou teachest; neither carriest thou fear for man, for thou acceptest not the person of men.Faces of men.
+16. And they sent to him their disciples with (certain) of the household of Herodes, saying to him, Doctor, we know that thou art resolutely true, and (that) the way of Aloha in truth thou teachest; neither carriest thou fear for man, for thou acceptest not the person of men.

-17. Tell us then, how doth it appear to thee? is it lawful to give head-moneyHead-silver. unto Cesar or not?
+17. Tell us then, how doth it appear to thee? is it lawful to give head-money

 18. But Jeshu knew their malice, and said, Why do you tempt me, you hypocrites?